Using wavelets to capture deviations from smoothness in galaxy-scale strong lenses: Abstract

 \section{Abstract}

 { Modeling the mass distribution of galaxy-scale strong gravitational lenses is a task of increasing difficulty.
 The high-resolution and depth of imaging data now available render simple analytical forms ineffective at capturing lens structures spanning a large range in spatial scale, mass scale, and morphology.
-In this work, we address the problem with a novel multi-scale method based on wavelets.
-We test our method on simulated Hubble Space Telescope imaging data of strong lenses containing different types of mass substructures making them deviate from smooth models: (1) a localized small dark matter subhalo, (2) a Gaussian random field that mimics a non-localized population of sub-halos along the line of sight, (3) galaxy-scale multipoles that break elliptical symmetry.
+In this work, we address the problem with a novel multiscale method based on wavelets.
+We tested our method on simulated Hubble Space Telescope (HST) imaging data of strong lenses containing the following different types of mass substructures making them deviate from smooth models: (1) a localized small dark matter subhalo, (2) a Gaussian random field (GRF) that mimics a nonlocalized population of subhalos along the line of sight, and (3) galaxy-scale multipoles that break elliptical symmetry.
 We show that wavelets are able to recover all of these structures accurately.
-This is made technically possible by using gradient-informed optimization based on automatic differentiation over thousands of parameters, also allowing us to sample the posterior distributions of all model parameters simultaneously.
-By construction, our method merges all current modeling paradigms---analytical, pixelated, and deep learning---into a single modular framework.
+This is made technically possible by using gradient-informed optimization based on automatic differentiation over thousands of parameters, which also allow us to sample the posterior distributions of all model parameters simultaneously.
+By construction, our method merges the two main modeling paradigms---analytical and pixelated---with machine-learning optimization techniques into a single modular framework.
 It is also well-suited for the fast modeling of large samples of lenses.
 All methods presented here are publicly available in our new \herculens package \href{https://github.com/austinpeel/herculens}{\faGithub}. }

 \keywords{Cosmology: dark matter -- Galaxies: structure -- Gravitation -- Gravitational lensing: strong -- Methods: data analysis}